robfatland/nexus/data/api.md

 [***docker containerization***](https://naclomi.github.io/containers-tutorial/).

-- Create an Azure NoSQL database and publish data
+> Suggestion: Read through this section casually; then go try the tutorial at the above link.

+### Azure brand names

+- The Azure brand name for a Virtual Machine is... a Virtual Machine (or VM)
-    - The Azure brand name for their NoSQL database service is "Cosmos DB"
+- The Azure brand name for their database service is "Cosmos DB".
+    - Within that service: `NoSQL` is an available *type* of database that we use here
-- Create a serverless function (on Azure this is called a 'Function App')
+- The Azure brand name for a serverless function service is 'Azure Function App'
-    - Hosts a data API
-    - Written in Python
-    - Connects to the NoSQL database
+    - This is where the API intelligence is hosted as running Python code
+    - The Function App has secure credentials so it can query our NoSQL databases

+### Milestone sequence

-For the Periodic Table demonstration we have three "working" milestones
+For the Periodic Table exercise we have three success milestones:

-- Get periodic table information for (say) Sodium using the Azure portal (browser tab)
+- We can get periodic table information for Sodium using the Azure portal (browser tab)
-- Same query but using an API website; also on a browser tab but the Azure portal is not involved
+- We can query the periodic table using an API call (browser tab); the Azure portal is not involved
-    - This invokes the Azure Function App, a serverless function on the Azure cloud
+    - This query is directed at the Azure Function App
+- We can query the periodic table using the same API; but by running Python code
-- Same query run from code, specifically a Python program behaving as a *Client*
+    - Such a Python program is called an API *Client*
-    - Use the Python `requests` library.
+    - The Python program relies on the `requests` library

-    - Here the Azure Function app plus the NoSQL database comprise the API *Server*
-    - The result is a completely automated program-to-program data access procedure
-        - This is something of a model for everything that happens on the internet
-        - Underlying technology: A message passing protocol called `HTTP`.
+### Additional context

+The Azure Function App plus the NoSQL database comprise an API *Server*.
+A completely automated program-to-program data access procedure will presumably scale up in the context of some research task.
+The Server-Client interaction is also a model for just about everything that happens on the Internet.
+The underlying technology is a message passing protocol called `HTTP`.

 Two things to try and develop in passing are *debugging skills* and *underlying context*.